1. Who are we?

 11. International transfers

-Some of our third parties may process our personal data outside of the European Economic Area (EEA) such as our Site and email providers.
+Some of our third parties may process our personal data outside of the European Economic Area (EEA) such as email providers.
 We review the data protection terms of these suppliers to ensure that your personal data will only be transferred outside of the EEA, if sufficient appropriate safeguards are in place.

 12. Data Security